eouia/intl-msg/README.md

     "translations" : {
       ... // Term : Message pairs
     },
-    "pluralRules" : { // optional if you don't need
-      ... // conditional plural rules
-    },
     "formatters" : { // optionsla if you don't need
       ... // predefined or custom formatter descriptions }